hl7au/au-fhir-childhealth/pages/_includes/intro.md

 ## Introduction

-This is the Implementation Guide for the Australian Child Health Working Group.
+This implementation guide is provided to support the use of Child Health FHIR®© specifications in an Australian context.

-More details are available here: https://confluence.hl7australia.com/display/CHWG/Child+Health+Working+Group
+This document is a working specification that is expected to be implemented and tested by FHIR®© system producers to enable feedback to improve the content of this guide.

 ## Scope

+More details on the Australian Child Health Working Group are available here: https://confluence.hl7australia.com/display/CHWG/Child+Health+Working+Group

 ## Usage